Simael/zs-drive_and_act/README.md

 1) Drop the underscores.
 2) For the activity "looking or moving around (e.g. searching)" we drop the extension "(e.g. searching)".
 3) Compute the word2vec embedding for each word in the class name individually.
-4) For class names with multiple words, average the word embedding of each individual word.
+4) For class names with multiple words, average the word embeddings of the individual words.